xorcery/Bouncer/README.md

     <appSettings>
 ### Create an offline static html document ###

 To configure what the non-admin visitors will see, create a file in your website root named `offline.html`.
-Fill it will all the goodness you want.
+Fill it with all the goodness you want.
+Make sure to exclude extensions in your `<add key="bouncer:excludedExtensions" value="jpg,png,gif,css,js"/>` so your static file can have rich assets.

 Simply rename the `~/offline.html` manually/programmatically to bring the site back online